Green-Organization/project-documentation/README.md

         3. Operational settings
         4. Related systems with pros and cons (at least two)
     2. User Stories (3 per member)
-    3. Functional Requirements (3 per member)
+    3. Functional Requirements (3 per member, it is legitimate to derive them from the user stories)
-    4. Use Cases: Overview diagram
+    4. Use Cases: Overview diagram (it must include at least 2 secondary actors, 2 include relationships and 2 extend relationships)

 ### Storyboards